 said the issue was under social glare and

 the government feels something must be done about

 students in Australia last year, Aamir Khan said

 violence and racism is there in every country and

 again ruled out joining politics and said he was

 pleased being an entertainer.

 The newest flick ‘Peepli Live’ is an Aamir Khan production but he does not act in the movie.
 It revolves around the eve of national elections in an Indian village of Peepli, where two poor farmers, Natha and Budhia, fear losing their land over an unpaid government loan.

 Desperate, they seek help from an apathetic local politician, who suggests they commit suicide to benefit from a government program that aids the families of indebted deceased farmers.
 When a journalist overhears Budhia urge Natha to "do what needs to be done" for the sake of their families, a media frenzy happens - whether Natha would commit suicide.
 The film is slated for release on 13th.

-appeared in full at: www.south
+article has also appeared in full at: www.south

 [ - for fnbworld - News for Soul by special arrangement with South Asia Times.]